If you’re looking for a compact freestyle cruiser, the

 Is it right for you?
 Let’s find out.

-If you’d rather watch a video instead, check ours out below.
+If you’d rather watch a video, check it below.
+If not, keep scrolling.

 Loaded Poke Setups

 The first thing I wanna cover is the setups.